What’s the Deal With Fragrance in Skincare?

 Essential oils, on the other hand, are considered natural fragrances because they are 100% derived from plants.
 While the term seems to be cropping up fairly recently, essential oils have been used for centuries, dating back to the ancient Egyptians.
 Besides effusing a pleasant scent, essential oils have become popular within aromatherapy as a natural method of healing or benefiting the body and mind.
 Most of us are familiar with lavender as a relaxing, anxiety-alleviating scent designed to induce sleep and help treat insomnia.

 When it comes to skincare products, essential oils are often brought on for their antimicrobial properties.
-A well-known example in the beauty world is tea tree oil, found in Nix It Complexion Solution, whose anti-fungal abilities make it a great natural option for treating acne.
+A well-known example in the beauty world is tea tree oil, whose anti-fungal abilities make it a great natural option for treating acne.
 Olive oil—which yes, is classified as an essential oil—has major moisturizing benefits, which is why it’s found in our Zero-G Smoothing Eye Cream.
 And some oils, like ylang-ylang, are used in skincare (like our Keep It Supple Body Oil) simply because it smells really, really good and because scents can have a positive impact on your mood.
 Keep in mind that most essential oils are too potent to be applied directly on the skin and need to be diluted first.
 That’s why they are most effective when blended with other skin-nourishing ingredients.